 At the beginning of this year, they came to study abroad, Noa in Amsterdam and Yara in Dijon.
 Before they head back home this summer, we gave them a chance to see each other without complications.
 It was also an opportunity for our B8 of Hope friends and volunteers to meet with them.
 Many of which had seen the documentary Guerrières de la Paix (partly funded by B8 of Hope) about the Women Wage Peace movement, featuring Yara and Noa.

 Day 1 was fun and busy!
 We started off at the B8 of Hope work space on a Zoom call organized by volunteer Milena Caye with a group of Swiss and French International students which also included two of our last summer’s interns Ilona Métais and Parker Bryan.
 The take-away words from this zoom were : Inspiration, Hope, Respect for the other, Open mindness, Coexistence and Appeasement.

-On day 2, Noa and Yara participated in B8 of Hope podcast, first episode (click here to listen via Spotify, Anchor or Soundcloud), in which they spoke about their story of friendship.
+JUNE – Recording of our first podcast episode / On the second day of their stay in Geneva, Noa and Yara participated in B8 of Hope podcast, first episode (click here to listen via Spotify, Anchor or Soundcloud), in which they spoke about their story of friendship.
 Thank you The Spot for hosting us!
 Finally, the day ended with a socially distanced get together with friends of the B8 of Hope community at David and Mehra Rimer’s house.

 Noa and Yara will be the leaders and key drivers of our B8 of Hope Youth Group.